Supporting article only -- not included in drop-down menu above.

 with either approach, because as I have suggested in the article, “So, what is God?”, he is essentially both immanent and

 mystics approach their practises from a different perspective to

 mystics.
-Monotheist adherents have normally had faith, or belief, in
+Monotheist adherents have normally had faith, and belief, in

 to starting their practises.
 The primary aim of these mystics is to